Visit the land of proud flamenco dancers and the world’s biggest tomato fight

 Catalonia – wild, contradictory and unique

 Catalonia is certainly a very special destination among our cycling holidays in Spain.
-On the individual cycle tour in the Empordà you can take a tour through Catalonia or explore the south of the region on the cycle tour Southern Catalonia.
+Explore the south of the region on the cycle tour Southern Catalonia.
 The region of Catalonia will have something for everyone: the exciting capital of Barcelona with its breathtaking architecture, the Costa Brava with its small, unspoilt villages and steep slopes and of course, the unspoiled nature along the Vies Verdes – the Green Path.
 These are disused railway tracks from the time of industrialisation, which today serve as the quiet cycle paths you get to know on the beautiful cycle tour Pyrenees – Costa Brava.

 Alicante and the magical Costa Blanca